 The farmhouse of Lydia Leister is on Taneytown Road at the intersection with Hunt Avenue.
 (Tour map: Taneytown Road) Its central location close behind what was roughly the center of the Union lines made it a perfect location as headquarters for the Army of the Potomac.

-James Leister had died in 1859, leaving behind Lydia and six children.
-Lydia bought the small, wooden two-room house in 1861.
+James Leister had died in 1859, leaving behind his wife Lydia and six children.
+Lydia bought the wooden two-room house in 1861.
 It had a small hayfield and several apple and peach trees, as well as a spring.
-Lydia’s sister, Catherine, had married John Slyder, whose farm near Big Round Top also played an important role in the battle.
+Lydia’s sister, Catherine, had married John Slyder, whose farm near Big Round Top was just a short distance away and also played an important role in the battle.

-Lydia left the farm as the battle grew near.
+Lydia and her two girls who still lived with her left the farm as the battle grew near.
 Its position on the reverse slope of Cemetery Ridge just inside the fishook curve of the Union lines made it a perfect location for the nerve center of the Union Army.
 Meade’s famous council of war on the evening of July 2nd took place in the house’s tiny main room.

 This nerve center was disrupted during the artillery bombardment preceding Pickett’s Charge.
 The farm’s location immediately behind the central point of the attack resulted in its being deluged with numerous overshoots from the hour-long Confederate barrage.
 One burst among the staff horses in the yard, while others carried away the steps and porch supports.
 Flying splinters dictated a move outside.

-Lydia Leister returned home to find her home punctured by numerous shot holes and seventeen dead horses in her yard, several of which had been burned around her best peach tree.
-Her other fruit trees were destroyed, two tons of hay was gone from the barn, her wheat had been trampled, her spring spoiled, and all her fences burned.
+Lydia Leister returned home to find her home punctured by numerous shot holes and seventeen dead horses in her yard, several of which had been burned around her best peach tree, killing it.
+Her cow and horse were gone, her apple trees were destroyed, two tons of hay was gone from the barn, her wheat had been trampled, her spring spoiled by the dead horses, and all her fence rails burned.

 In 1865 she told a reporter that all she received in compensation for the damage was the proceeds from the sale of the bones of the dead horses, at fifty cents per hundred pounds.

-The house today belongs to the National Park Service.
-You can peer inside the window of the tiny room to the scene of one of the most important councils of war in American history.
+You can peer inside the windows to see the scene of one of the most important councils of war in American history.